Clustering

 seurat_processed$seurat_cluster.projected <- seurat_processed$seurat_cluster.projected %>%

-factor(levels = order)
+factor(levels = cluster_order)

 # Print head of seurat_cluster.projected to confirm levels are in correct order